JackpotRising/jr-docs/unity/integration.md

 ![Screenshot](media/trigger/001.png)

-> A high resolution version of this button can be found in **Plugins > JackpotRising > Buttons**, but feel free to create your own that matches your game aesthetic
+> A high resolution version of this button can be found in **Plugins > JackpotRising > Buttons**, but feel free to create a custom button that matches your game's theme

-Call the following to trigger the SDK UI to show:
+When pressed, the button should trigger the following call.
+This will trigger the SDK Overlay UI to display:

 ```csharp
 JackpotRising.Show();